Design Operations

 Problem: Quality management

-This is a big one for me.
-Most places I’ve worked run a hybrid waterfall/Agile delivery process.
+Most places I’ve worked use a hybrid waterfall/Agile delivery process.

 Waterfall methodologies have built-in quality control processes.
 In Agile, quality is owned by the whole team.